sealfur/sealfur-com/src/posts/20240116-Stewart-Lee.md

 ---
-title: 'On the joy of watching experts work'
+title: "On the joy of watching experts work"
-author: 'Joshua Kinal'
+author: "Joshua Kinal"
-date: '2024-01-16'
+date: "2024-01-16"
-tags: ['craft', 'culture', 'comedy']
+tags: ["craft", "culture", "comedy"]
-summary: 'Trying to share the sheer joy I derive from watching Stewart Lee’s comedy, I found it easier to describe the experience of watching another expert practitioner.'
+summary: "Trying to share the sheer joy I derive from watching Stewart Lee’s comedy, I found it easier to describe the experience of watching another expert practitioner."
 ---

 My favourite standup is still Stewart Lee.
 He's the best practitioner of the craft.
 Having watched him for almost three decades, I really appreciate how he keeps challenging himself.
 But he's not bang bang bang with the jokes, if that's what you're expecting from a comedian.